soriyath/debian-nodejs5/README.md

 # debian-nodejs5
-NodeJS 5 on debian jessie with a swiss locale
+> NodeJS 5 on debian jessie with a swiss locale
+> Builds on top of debian-postgresql94
+> Compiled from source